NopeForge/nope.website/content/about.md

 repository.
 This means that the Nope Forge project is now the main public proof of the history of the project.

+During that same month, the Nope Forge company was created to back up the project.
+Consulting services and donations were officially opened as means to financially support the project.

 [OSG]: https://www.openscenegraph.com "Open Scene Graph"
 [GoPro]: https://gopro.com "GoPro"